gofractally/psibase/doc/https.md

 # HTTPS

 Some web technologies require a secure context when not operating over `localhost`.
-This includes things like clipboard access and WebRTC--two technologies used within the `FractalSys` app.
+This includes things like clipboard access and WebRTC--two technologies used within the `Fractal` app.
 For this reason, we need a means of running psinode with an SSL.

 ## Generating certs on local machine